Shortest paths in one-counter systems: Introduction

 \subsubsection{Related work and motivation.}

 Reachability is a fundamental problem in theoretical computer science and in its applications in verification, notably via analysis of infinite-state systems~\citep{BouajjaniEM97,Thomas09,AtigBKS14,LerouxS15}.
-Among such systems, counter-based models of computation are a standard abstraction in many domains and have attracted a lot of attention~\citep{BarrettDD13}; machines with a single counter are, of course, the most basic.
-Nevertheless, while our main motivation has been purely theoretical, we find it interesting to note that bounds on the length of shortest paths in one-counter systems have appeared as building blocks in the literature on rather diverse topics.
+Among such systems, counter-based models of computation are a standard abstraction that has attracted a lot of attention~\citep{BarrettDD13,FarzanKP14,BouajjaniHM03}; machines with a single counter are, of course, the most basic.
+While our main motivation has been purely theoretical, we note that bounds on the length of shortest paths in one-counter systems have appeared as building blocks in the literature on rather diverse topics.

-More specifically, a polynomial upper bound is used by Etessami et~al.~\citep{EtessamiWY10} in an analysis of \emph{probabilistic} one-counter systems (which are equivalent to so-called discrete-time quasi-birth-death processes, QBDs).
-They prove that in the $(q, 1) \leadsto (q', 0)$-reachability setting the counter does not need to grow higher than $n^2$ and provide examples showing that this bound is tight.
+More specifically, a polynomial upper bound is used by Etessami, Wojtczak, and Yannakakis~\citep{EtessamiWY10} and Stewart, Etessami, and Yannakakis~\citep{StewartEY15} in an analysis of \emph{probabilistic} one-counter systems (which are equivalent to so-called discrete-time quasi-birth-death processes, QBDs).
+Etessami et~al.~\cite{EtessamiWY10} prove that in the $(q, 1) \leadsto (q', 0)$-reachability setting the counter does not need to grow higher than $n^2$ and provide examples showing that this bound is tight.
 However, they only deduce upper bounds of $n^3$ and $n^4$ on the length of shortest paths without and with zero tests, respectively.
 A simple corollary shows that if a state $q$ can eventually reach a state $q'$ with a non-zero probability, then this probability is lower-bounded by $p^{\,\poly(n)}$ where $p$ is the smallest among positive probabilities associated with transitions.
-This becomes a step in the proof that a (decomposed) Newton's method approximates \emph{termination probabilities} of the system in time polynomial in its size, $n$; the results of the present paper reduce the (theoretical) worst-case upper bounds on the number of steps roughly by a factor of $n$.
+This becomes a step in the proof that a (decomposed) Newton's method approximates \emph{termination probabilities} of the system in time polynomial in its size, $n$: both for the unit-cost rational arithmetic RAM~\citep{EtessamiWY10} and for the Turing model of computation~\citep{StewartEY15}.
+The results of the present paper prove a conjecture stated by Wojtczak~\citep[Conjecture~3.3.4]{W-thesis} and reduce the (theoretical) worst-case upper bounds on the number of steps roughly by a factor of $n$.

 In a subsequent work, Hofman et~al.~\citep{HofmanMT13} reuse the auxiliary lemmas on the length of shortest paths from~\citep{EtessamiWY10} and show that (strong and weak) trace inclusion for a one-counter system and a finite-state process is decidable in PSPACE (and is, in fact, PSPACE-complete).